Sabrina Carpenter: Activism and philanthropy

-Throughout her career, Carpenter has actively supported charitable organizations.
 In 2016, Carpenter became an ambassador for the Ryan Seacrest Foundation and visited various children's hospitals on their behalf.
-That same year, for the release of her single "Smoke and Fire", Carpenter released merchandise with proceeds going towards American Red Cross's 2Steps2Minutes campaign which brought awareness to fire safety.
+That same year, for the release of her single "Smoke and Fire", Carpenter released a T-shirt, with $10 of every shirt's proceeds going towards American Red Cross's 2Steps2Minutes campaign, which brought awareness to fire safety.

 In 2017, Carpenter performed at the We Day California event.
 That same year, she partnered with DoSomething's Love Letters Challenge, aimed to combat isolation for senior citizens.
 Throughout her career, Carpenter has been an avid supporter of the LGBTQ+ community.
 In 2018, she participated in writing a love letter to the community for Billboard, stating that "when [fans] come to my shows with pride flags, screaming the lyrics at the top of [their] lungs, I hope [they] feel an overwhelming rush of love and safety."
 In April 2020, Carpenter appeared in a charity version of "If the World Was Ending", which supported Doctors Without Borders during the COVID-19 pandemic.

 Carpenter partnered with the nonprofit PLUS1 on the Short n' Sweet Tour to create the Sabrina Carpenter Fund, focusing on "the issues of mental health, animal welfare, and the LGBTQ+ community".
 The fund took $1 from every tour ticket sold and reached $1 million faster than any other artist PLUS1 had partnered with.
 Half of the earnings from Carpenter's 2024 espresso-flavored ice cream collaboration with Van Leeuwen Ice Cream went to the Ali Forney Center, a nonprofit organization focused on supporting homeless LGBTQ+ youth.
 Carpenter's partnership with HeadCount had more voter engagements for the 2024 United States presidential election than any other artist that year.
-Amid the mass deportations during the second Trump administration, Carpenter encouraged donating to the National Immigration Law Center.
+Amid the mass deportations during the second Trump administration, Carpenter shared an Instagram story that encouraged donations to the National Immigration Law Center.
 Her "Tears" performance at the 2025 VMAs included dancers in drag and signs in the background in support of trans rights.

+In December 2025, after the White House used a snippet of her song "Juno" in a video promoting ICE on X, she responded to the post with "this video is evil and disgusting.
+Do not ever involve me or my music to benefit your inhumane agenda."
+In response, the White House refused to apologize for deporting "dangerous criminal illegal murderers, rapists, and pedophiles" from the United States.
+Referencing lyrics from Carpenter's "Manchild", they said anyone defending such people "must be stupid, or is it slow?"
+Shortly after, the White House deleted the tweet Carpenter replied to.